nothing2obvi/pixelfin/README.md

 ## ⚠️ Limitations

-- I don’t know how to code, so this is all ChatGPT’s work stitched together by me
-- The design is functional, not polished
 - Error handling is minimal
 - Only tested with my setup (Mac + Jellyfin 10.10.7)
 - Only tested with the following library types: Shows, Movies, Music Videos, Music